|

 - Digitizations done between 1993-1995: Dolmen (Letraset), Latino Elongated (Letraset), Regatta Condensed (Letraset), Fashion Compressed (Letraset), Jack Regular (Jack Tom), Tempto Openface (Tintin Timen).

 - Hand-tuned bitmap fonts: Syssy, Zimmer's Egyptian, Elizzzabeth, Newt Gothic, Trags X, Tibia, Fibula, Tino, Digest Cyrillic (based on Tal Leming's Digest).
-Free downloads of the pixel faces Newt Gothic, Tibula and Fibia here.
+Free downloads of the pixel typefaces Newt Gothic, Tibula and Fibia here.

 - At Village and Orange Italic, one can get Local Gothic (2005), now in OpenType, a crazy mix of Helvetica Bold, Futura Extra Bold, Franklin Gothic Condensed and Alternate Gothic No. 2.
+It is a collection of alternates one can cycle through---thus a for of randomization.

 - FF Oxide (2005), a Bank Gothic style stencil family.
 FF Oxide Light is free!

 - Graphik (2008), a sans between geometric and grotesk made for thew Wallpaper mag.
 Kris sSwersby writes: In a sweltering typographic climate that favours organic look-at-me typefaces bursting with a thousand OpenType tricks, Graphik is a refreshing splash of cool rationality.
 Its serious, pared-back forms reference classic sans serifs but remain thoroughly modern and never get frigid.
-Any designer worth their salt needs to turn away from the screen&pick up the latest copy of Wallpaper* magazine.
+Any designer worth their salt needs to turn away from the screen&pick up the latest copy of Wallpaper magazine.
 There you will find one of the most beautiful, restrained sans serifs designed in a very long time.
+See also Graphik Wide (2018).

 - In 2011, he created a 22-style revival of Helvetica called Neue Haas Grotesk (Linotype), which offers alternates such as a straigt-legged R and a differently-seriffed a.
 It is based on the original drawings of Miedinger in 1957.